f5devcentral/f5-agility-labs-sslviz/docs/class5/introduction.rst

-In order to solve specific security challenges, security administrators are accustomed to manually chaining together multiple point products, creating a bare-bones “security stack” consisting of multiple services.
+In order to solve specific security challenges, security administrators are accustomed to manually chaining together multiple point products, creating a bare-bones "security stack" consisting of multiple services.
 A typical stack may include components like Data Leak Prevention (DLP) scanners, Web Application Firewalls (WAF), Intrusion Prevention and Detection Systems (IPS and IDS), Malware Analysis tools, and more.
-In this model, all user sessions are provided the same level of security, as this “daisy chain” of services is hard-wired.
+In this model, all user sessions are provided the same level of security, as this "daisy chain" of services is hard-wired.

 **Dynamic service chaining**